 01 of 18

-If you desire a tropical look for your pool area and live in a mild, frost-free climate, Banana trees (Musa) instantly create the mood you may be looking for.
+If you desire a tropical look for your pool area and live in a mild, frost-free climate, banana trees (Musa) instantly create the mood you may be looking for.
 Bananas are fast-growing herbaceous perennials or trees with tropical-looking long, broad leaves.
-Plant them in a spot safe from winds, because those great-looking leaves can get ripped-up easily if not near a wall, fence, or protected by neighboring plants.
+Plant them in a spot safe from winds because those great-looking leaves can get ripped-up easily if not near a wall, fence, or protected by neighboring plants.

-While hibiscus traditionally isn't used in floral arrangements, there is a trick to using one in an arrangement or alone in a vase for a few hours in the evening.
-Pick one during the day while... it's in full bloom, then put it in the refrigerator.
-It will stay fresh and open, ready for you to pop into a vase for a short time period, like at a dinner party.
+While hibiscus traditionally is not used in floral arrangements, there is a trick to using one in an arrangement or alone in a vase for a few hours in the evening.
+Pick one during the day while it is in full bloom, then put it in the refrigerator.
+It will stay fresh and open in a vase for a short time period, like at a dinner party.

 Bird of Paradise